mongodb/specifications/source/enumerate-collections.rst

 This query returns a list of documents through a normal query cursor, which always include a ``name`` field and optionally a ``options`` field.

-Each document describes a name space.
-Among collections, these name spaces also include special collections (containing ``.system.`` or ``.oplog.`` in the name).
+Each document describes a namespace.
+Among collections, these namespaces also include special collections (containing ``.system.`` or ``.oplog.`` in the name).
 The returned documents also include indexes (containing a ``$`` in the name).
 Index names MUST NOT be returned while enumerating collections through ``db.system.namespaces.find()``.

+When returning information, drivers MUST strip the database name from the returned namespace, and only leave the collection name.

 MongoDB versions 2.7.6 to 2.8.0-rc2
 -----------------------------------